srcML/nameCollector/README.md

 ## Developer Notes:

 The initial version of the application was developed by Decker from the srcSAX examples in June 2023.
 This was extended to collect the different types of names by Maletic.
 Maletic added the CLI11 interface and made the first public release (July 2023).
 Testa added testing framework and testsuite in summer 2025.
+Behler added support for Python alongside the 1.1.0 release of srcML (August 2025).

 nameCollector is a good simple example of how to use srcSAX to build fast and scalable tools for collecting analysis information.